 Interest rates on savings accounts vary greatly, which means you need to shop around to find your best rate available.
-It’s possible to find rates reaching well past 2%, while the average savings account rate stands at around 0.27% (as of March 2020).
-This is why we check rates daily at more than 5,000 U.S. banks and credit unions, to make it easy for you to gain the best possible return on your savings.
+As of April 2020, you won’t find a rate higher than 2%, although rate leaders still beat out the month’s average savings account rate, which is around 0.24%.
+To make it easier for you to get the best possible return on your savings no matter the times, we check rates daily at more than 5,000 U.S. banks and credit unions.

 A savings account is a key component of everyone’s financial life, but everybody needs something a little different from their savings account.
 That might mean you want to maximize your interest earnings, while others might need easy branch access.
 For that reason, we’ve outlined the best savings accounts in several different categories to better help you find the right one for your preferences.

 So whether you’re shopping around for a new savings account or you need to open one for the first time, this comprehensive guide should help you get started.
 Below, you’ll find the best savings accounts to choose from, and a full brief on every aspect of selecting the right account for your needs.

 Rates are accurate as of July 6 2020

 Best Savings Account Rates from Top Online Banks